asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step4.md

 ### Open the application to outside traffic

+At this point, there are no differences of any regular deployment besides the addition of sidecars, now it's time to start configuring them.

-Associate this application with the Istio gateway configuring an ingress-gateway and a virtual service:
+Associate this application with the Istio gateway configuring an ingress gateway and a virtual service:

 `istio-1.7.3/samples/bookinfo/networking/bookinfo-gateway.yaml`{{open}}